Pigs should be allowed in Madison, health board says after Rudi debate

-The pet also would need to be microchipped with a chip containing the name, address and telephone number of the owner and the name of the animal.
+The pet also would need to be microchipped with the name, address and telephone number of the owner and the name of the animal.
 When off the owner’s property, the animal would need to be leashed.

 Ald.
 Tag Evers, 13th District, who has been championing Rudi since the pig was called into question in July, described Rudi at the meeting as "kind of the mayor of the Southwest corridor," referring to the Southwest Bike Path.